The Edward J. Buthusiem Family Distinguished Faculty Fellow in History

 Marvin Wachman Director of the Center for the Study of Force and Diplomacy (CENFAD).

 From September 2007-January 2009 Professor Immerman served as Assistant Deputy Director of National Intelligence for Analytic Integrity and Standards and Analytic Ombudsman for the Office of the Director of National Intelligence.
-He current chairs the Historical Advisory Committee to the Department of State.
+He currently holds the Francis DeSerio Chair in Strategic Intelligence at the US Army War College.

 Professor Immerman was the 40th president of the Society for Historians of American Foreign Relations.

 In 2009 the American Historical Association appointed Professor Immerman as its representative to the Department of State's Advisory Committee on Historical Documentation.
-He became the committee's chair in 2010.
+He was elected the committee's chair in 2010.

 Research and Teaching Interests: History of U.S. Foreign Relations; International History; Cold War America, History of Intelligence

 Personal Statement: A historian of United States foreign relations primarily but not exclusively since World War II, I initially focused my scholarship on the presidential administration of Dwight D. Eisenhower.
 My first book examined the overthrow of the Arbenz government in Guatemala, and I wrote a variety of studies about American policy toward Vietnam during the 1950s.
 Over time, my research became less regionally oriented.
 With Robert Bowie, Eisenhower's assistant secretary of state for policy planning, I wrote Waging Peace, a study of the evolution of the New Look strategy.
 Not long thereafter I published a diplomatic biography, John Foster Dulles: Piety, Pragmatism, and Power in U.S. Foreign Policy.
 In 2006 I returned to my earlier interests in the Central Intelligence Agency by publishing a brief history of the "Company," and shortly thereafter entitled my presidential address for the Society of American Foreign Relations "Intelligence and Strategy."
 Coincidently, almost immediately after delivering that address I began a tenure as an Assistant Deputy Director of National Intelligence.
-My most recent book, Empire for Liberty: A History of American Imperialism from Ben Franklin to Paul Wolfowitz, explores U.S. continental and transoceanic expansion by analyzing the beliefs and behavior of six contributors.
-With my colleague Petra Goedde I co-edited the Oxford Handbook of the Cold War, and I just completed the The Hidden Hand: A Brief History of the CIA, scheduled for publication in 2014..
-I intend now to undertake a project that correlates national intelligence to national security.
-I will be teaching a course at the Army War College on this in spring 2014 as the
+I published Empire for Liberty: A History of American Imperialism from Ben Franklin to Paul Wolfowitz in 2010.
+It explores U.S. continental and transoceanic expansion by analyzing the beliefs and behavior of six contributors.
+With my colleague Petra Goedde I co-edited the Oxford Handbook of the Cold War, and my most recent book, The Hidden Hand: A Brief History of the CIA, came out in 2014..
+I intend now to undertake a project that examines the relationship between the CIA and Richard Nixon, focusing particularly but not exclusivly on the SALT I negotiations.
+As the current holder of the Francis W. DeSerio Chair in Strategic Intelligence at the US Army War College, I teach a course on Intelligence and US Foreign Policy there in spring 2014.

 "Transforming Intelligence: The Intelligence Community's Best Kept Secret," Intelligence and National Security (2011).